 When you modify your game price, you’re not able to have a discount for 30 days.

-My own advice, is to set a discount at every Steam discount event, raising slowly the discount with the time.
-Discounts are the main way to convert wishlists to sells.
+My own advice is to set a discount at every Steam discount event, raising slowly the discount with time.
+Discounts are the main way to convert wishlists to sales.

 Available services

-I tested achievements, demo, Steam Cloud and Steam overlay but there are plenty of available tools (and they are all free !): Workshop, DLC, friends list, community, market, leaderboards, game license authentication (serverside AND clienside), Valve Anti-Cheat, and so on.
+I tested achievements, demo, Steam Cloud, and Steam overlay but there are plenty of available tools (and they are all free !): Workshop, DLC, friends list, community, market, leaderboards, game license authentication (serverside AND clientside), Valve Anti-Cheat, and so on.

 Updating and publishing a game

-Steam have a private/public branches system to help us publishing different game versions.
-You can then, for example, next to default branch, have a public beta branch - like I did for Extortion.
-You could also have a private beta branch, or a branch by major version - like Factorio do for example.
+Steam has a private/public branch system to help us publish different game versions.
+You can then, for example, next to the default branch, have a public beta branch - like I did for Extortion.
+You could also have a private beta branch, or a branch by major version - like Factorio does for example.

-Publishing files can be done via Web UI (if game is lighter than 2 GB), or using SteamCMD which work pretty well with a Continous Integration system.
+Publishing files can be done via Web UI (if the game is lighter than 2 GB), or using SteamCMD which works pretty well with a Continuous Integration system.

 Results